-There are tons of no equipment workouts you can do at home with positive effects, but it’s tough to make those workouts add bulk and muscle mass to your physique.
+There are tons of at-home workouts you can do with no equipment with positive effects, but it’s tough to make those workouts add bulk and muscle mass to your physique.
 The key, according to trainer Brian Nguyen, is not only doing the right exercises, but also doing them in quick progressions that force your muscles to be explosive.

 Nguyen trains Mark Wahlberg and has worked with several other celebrities and star athletes, such as Will Ferrell and Kobe Bryant.
 He is also the co-founder of Brik Fitness, which plans workout programs for a number of stars, Olympic athletes and collegiate teams.

 This training routine, encouraged by Nguyen, is a great way to work out at home when you can’t make it to the gym, unless you already do most of your workouts outside that setting.
 Regardless, the exercises and movements utilized here maximize results by constantly testing your strength against gravity while also working on stamina in various muscle groups.

 This workout includes some very familiar exercises: squats, pushups, lunges and planks.
 The benefits come from utilizing different variations of each of these, and the great results you’re looking for will come from taking an intense approach to each exercise until the routine is finished.
 Here are the specific exercises – duration of each exercise depends upon what level you’re at, but Nguyen says to shoot to get through them all in 10-12 minutes before going through the whole circuit another couple times (about 30-35 minutes total)

 Squats: Body Weight Squats, Squat Jumps, Isometric Squats

 Lunges: Body Weight Alternating Lunges, Split Squat Jumps, Isometric Lunge Holds